Redwood City Seed Company,

 Surface mulch can be critically important is hot,

 dry, low-humidity and windy summer areas like Texas, Oklahoma

 and the Southwest, to help keep the roots from drying out, so

 experiment with the different mulches.
 Flagstones, mesquite charcoal,

 or drain rock may be the best to conserve moisture and at the

 same time, keep the roots cool.

-Please, do not harvest by pulling shoots up by the roots."Don't uproot the shoots"
+Please, do not harvest by pulling shoots up by the roots.
+Use the rule--"Don't uproot the shoots"